Updated: 6 days ago

 Insert your hook in the gap between the previous DC and the one you’re working on.

 Bring it through the gap between the DC you’re working on and the next one.

 Loop the yarn over your hook, and bring it through, back to the start.

 Then, finish it off, like you would a DC, and there you have it!
 A Back-Post Double Crochet.

-These can be used in a similar way as the Front-Post Double Crochet, so it can be used to add a tactile texture for your pattern.
+These can be used in a similar way, as the Front-Post Double Crochet, so they can be used to add a tactile texture for your pattern.

 They can also be used to make corners for boxy patterns, like baskets and other similar patterns.

 You can also use them in making sleeve ends as well.
 It’s up to the pattern or the person who made the pattern which version they’d want to use.

 However, the most common use for a Back-Post Double Crochet is in flower patterns, particularly roses.

 All right, so here comes the abbreviation, if you haven’t guessed already.
 So, the abbreviation for Front-Post Double Crochet is…